-- Policy G: The County shall replace county-maintained culverts that are inadequate to pass anticipated peak stream flows. - Policy H: Whenever possible, the County shall, on county-owned land, re-meander and reconnect streams. - Policy I: The County shall encourage the restoration of floodplains and upper watershed functions to maximize natural soil water retention. - Policy J: In partnership with private landowners and state and federal agencies, Clatsop County will monitor impacts to groundwater resources caused by climate change, and will develop strategies to mitigate those impacts. - Policy K: The County shall establish an education and outreach program to raise awareness of the value and fragility of groundwater resources and the role of the Clatsop Plains aquifer in water regeneration, supply and quality. - Policy L: In partnership with private landowners and state and federal agencies, monitor the cumulative impacts of pollution on groundwater and surface water.
+- Policy D: Clatsop County shall apply Goal 5 Administrative Rules to watersheds identified by the County and to the small or minor watersheds identified in this element. - Policy E: Clatsop County shall identify and map all watersheds, including small local watersheds essential for drinking water supply. - Policy F: Clatsop County shall work with watershed associations to promote management practices that enhance water retention in watersheds. - Policy G: The County shall replace county-maintained culverts that are inadequate to pass anticipated peak stream flows. - Policy H: Whenever possible, the County shall, on county-owned land, re-meander and reconnect streams. - Policy I: The County shall encourage the restoration of floodplains and upper watershed functions to maximize natural soil water retention. - Policy J: In partnership with private landowners and state and federal agencies, Clatsop County will monitor impacts to groundwater resources caused by climate change, and will develop strategies to mitigate those impacts. - Policy K: The County shall establish an education and outreach program to raise awareness of the value and fragility of groundwater resources and the role of the Clatsop Plains aguifer in water regeneration, supply and quality. - Policy L: In partnership with private landowners and state and federal agencies, monitor the cumulative impacts of pollution on groundwater and surface water.
 Ensure that inappropriate development (EX: home occupation automobile repair) is directed to appropriate commercial and industrial districts. - Policy M: The County shall ask the State Water Resources Department to study the watershed area of the Nehalem River.
-Upon completion of the study, the County will cooperate with the State to review the findings. - Policy N: Encourage the use of bioswales and open space to reduce or mitigate impacts from heat islands and road run-off. - Policy O: Encourage appropriate state agencies to monitor impacts on drinking water from windblown pollution and toxins from outside Clatsop County. - Policy P: Provide letters of support or other assistance to watershed councils that are applying for grants to update water assessment documents. - Policy Q: Coordinate with state and federal agencies to monitor impacts from potential sea level change, including the potential for salt water intrusion into coastal aquifers. - Policy R: Encourage new construction be fitted with water saving devices or new construction has to have water tanks and/or rainwater catchment systems. - Policy S: Encourage the use of native vegetation and landscaping that reduces the need to use chemical fertilizers and irrigation.
-Encourage the use of reclaimed gray water for irrigation purposes.
+Upon completion of the study, the County will cooperate with the State to review the findings. - Policy N: Encourage the use of bioswales and open space to reduce or mitigate impacts from heat islands and road run-off. - Policy O: Encourage appropriate state agencies to monitor impacts on drinking water from windblown pollution and toxins from outside Clatsop County. - Policy P: Provide letters of support or other assistance to watershed councils that are applying for grants to update water assessment documents. - Policy Q: Coordinate with state and federal agencies to monitor impacts from

-- Policy T: The County should explore different options to roadside spraying to limit levels of toxins that may enter the surface and groundwater systems. - Policy U: Consider developing a voluntary acquisition program to acquire lands around drinking water sources/supplies.
+- potential sea level change, including the potential for salt water intrusion into coastal aquifers. - Policy R: Encourage new construction be fitted with water saving devices or new construction has to have water tanks and/or rainwater catchment systems. - Policy S: Encourage the use of native vegetation and landscaping that reduces the need to use chemical fertilizers and irrigation.
+Encourage the use of reclaimed gray water for irrigation purposes. - Policy T: The County should explore different options to roadside spraying to limit levels of toxins that may enter the surface and groundwater systems. - Policy U: Consider developing a voluntary acquisition program to acquire lands around drinking water sources/supplies.